Yeseul Song

 Set up your Physical Computing Comp blog and e-mail the URL to your instructor.

-Read or view the following material and try the labs below as soon as you have parts.
+These labs will give you a chance to practice what’s in the lessons.
+Try the labs below as soon as you have parts.
 Come to next class with questions:

 Readings